usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 _This section is normative._

-This section provides the detailed requirements specific for type of authenticator.
+This section provides the detailed requirements specific for each type of authenticator.
 With the exception of reauthentication requirements specified in [Section 4](#AAL_SEC4) and the requirement for verifier impersonation resistance at AAL 3 described in section [5.2.5](#verifimpers), the technical requirements for each of the authenticator types are the same regardless of the AAL at which the authenticator is used.

 ### 5.1.
 Requirements by Authenticator Type